saanchoo/saanchoo/README.md

 ---

 ### 🧠 About me
-I’m a **Software Engineer** passionate about building things that connect the physical and digital worlds.
+I’m a **Software Engineer** passionate about building things that are somehow useful.
 I love exploring data, automating processes, and creating projects that just *work better* in real life.

 ----